emve-me/emve/emve-client/README.md

       - Channel IDs are in a custom base 26 encoded alphabet (the alphabet but scrambled) to avoid users being able to guess channel IDs of an ongoing sessions
       - Channels ID start at 26^4 to minimize guessability

-# Wish list
+## Tech Wish list

 - Live Queries, would cut down on complexity a lot
-- Typescript friendlier database library with typegen from schema, a few systems like that out there
+- Typescript database library to replace Knex

-# Roadmap
+## Roadmap

+- Optimistic ui / update cache from mutations, relying on subscription data for channel sate now
+- Global style variables
+- Pretty errors from gql
+- Paging
 - Talk to someone at YouTube to see if this is kosher, maybe for YTRed subscribers
-- Restore lost player sessions
-  - If your player closes and you reender, it should know you have a session going on and ask you to continue it
 - Export a playlist of your party to YouTube / Spotifiy
 - Playback parties
 - Shout box